 With this said, spending volunteer hours towards causes that you are most passionate about will add the most to your college application.

 Volunteering in high school is a graduation requirement for many secondary schools.
-While it may seem like a chore to some, there are many benefits of volunteering during your high school years.
+While it may seem like a chore to some, there are many benefits of volunteering as a high school student.

 Volunteer experience can boost your college application and resume.
 They can also provide stellar learning experiences for high school students, especially those transitioning from the classroom into the real world.